dragonflypl/web-wiki/flexbox&cssgrid.md

 ### Container props

 - `display: flex` or `display: flex-inline` creates flex container
 - `flex-wrap: wrap`: creates grid like behaviour: if there's not enough space, it will wrap the content (e.g. list of items).
-Used together with `align-content` (`align-content` works only with multiline content, don't confuse with `justify-content` or `align-items`)
+Used together with `align-content` (`align-content` works only with multiline content, don't confuse with `justify-content` or `align-items`).
+Powerful, you don't need media queries e.g. to wrap content in lists when size of viewport changes.
 - `flex-direction: <row>|<column>` specify layout direction (there are `reversed` options as well).
 Combined with media queries this can be powerful and change e.g. from row direction on wide screen to column direction on mobile e.g.

 ```css